A research series by Mark Friese

 The harm isn't a failure of the system.
 It's an output.

-Four pieces.
-One closed system.
+Five pieces.
+One descending system.

 The Compassion Gap